dougwhite/wave-length/README.md

 #### Pizza Doggy ([itch.io](https://pizzadoggy.itch.io))

-Thanks to Pizza Doggy for their awesome [Cozy Tunes](https://pizzadoggy.itch.io/cozy-tunes) pack - and extra thanks for giving me special permission to upload his amazing work to an open source repository.
+Thanks to Pizza Doggy for their awesome [Cozy Tunes](https://pizzadoggy.itch.io/cozy-tunes) pack - and extra thanks for giving me special permission to upload their amazing work to an open source repository.

-The `.ogg` files in `music/pizzadoggy.itch.io/*` are covered by his `Game Asset License Agreement`, NOT the license applicable to the rest of the project.
+The `.ogg` files in `music/pizzadoggy.itch.io/*` are covered by their `Game Asset License Agreement`, NOT the license applicable to the rest of the project.

 Please see the `README.md` file in that folder for further information.